ecaracasdev/challange-channelworks/README.md

 This command will build and start the container instances defined in docker-compose.yml file.
 Once the build process is complete, you should be able to access the application by navigating to http://localhost:[PORT_NUMBER] in your web browser.

 Usage
-[Instructions on how to use the project or applications features...]
+Instructions on how to use the project or applications can be found in the explanation document